 Intermountain Centers For Human Development is an addiction treatment center located at 3815 East Monte Vista Drive in the 85716 zip code in Tucson, AZ.

 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Intermountain Centers For Human Development include counseling for trauma victims, CBT and motivational interviewing.
-Intermountain Centers For Human Development provides regular outpatient heroin treatment, outpatient heroin rehabilitation and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient dual diagnosis treatment and residential heroin abuse treatment.
+Some of the treatment approaches used by Intermountain Centers For Human Development include anger management, community reinforcement and counseling for trauma victims.
+Intermountain Centers For Human Development provides regular outpatient heroin treatment, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin rehabilitation.
+It also provides inpatient treatment for co-occurring mental health and heroin use and residential treatment for heroin abuse.

 Here are the full facility listing details on Intermountain Centers for Human Development in Tucson, AZ: